rochoa85/PepFun2/README.md

 ### 5. Extra module

-In the last module, different functions are included to align natural and modified peptides, generate amino acid-based descriptors for peptides with NNAAs, and a function to convert SMILES to peptides (available for now only for natural amino acids).
+In the last module, different functions are included to align natural and modified peptides, generate amino acid-based descriptors for peptides with NNAAs, and a function to convert SMILES to peptides (available only for natural amino acids).
 First we import the modules:

 ```Python
 from pepfun.extra import Alignment